letsencrypt/acme-spec/draft-barnes-acme.md

 be authorized for multiple identifiers.

 Recovery Key:
-: A MAC key that can a client can use to demonstrate that it participated in a prior registration transaction.
+: A MAC key that a client can use to demonstrate that it participated in a prior registration transaction.

 ACME messaging is based on HTTPS {{RFC2818}} and JSON {{RFC7159}}.
 Since JSON